-Steve Kerr Explains Why Curry, Thompson, Green And Iguodala Will Rest Vs. Spurs
+Steve Kerr Explains Why Curry, Thompson, Green And Iguodala Will Rest vs. Spurs

-Without Kevin Durant, the Golden State Warriors seem to be having a harder time winning their plays.
-Just this Friday, the Warriors lost 103-102 to the Minnesota Timberwolves.
+Without Kevin Durant, Golden State Warriors seem to be having a harder time winning their plays.
+Just this Friday, the Warriors lost the game 103-102 to Minnesota Timberwolves.
 Saturday night’s game with the San Antonio Spurs will be even tougher, especially with Warriors’ coach Steve Kerr’s decision to sit its power players Stephen Curry, Draymond Green, Andre Iguodala and Klay Thompson.

 Steve Kerr on why he’s resting Steph Curry, Draymond Green, Klay Thompson and Andre Iguodala vs Spurs tomorrow pic.twitter.com/ZchcFhxixM